 [see: Seasonal Precipitation Maps]

-- The U. S. Drought Monitor map released on August 5 depicts 2% of the state in the Abnormally Dry category, 19% in the Moderate Drought category, 44% in the Severe Drought category, 35% in the Extreme Drought category.
+- The U. S. Drought Monitor map released on August 4 depicts 20% of the state in the Abnormally Dry category, 10% in the Moderate Drought category and 4% in the Severe Drought category.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

 - The U.S. Geological Survey reports that stream discharge levels vary quite a bit from place to place in Minnesota.
 In general, the larger streams such as the Mississippi, the Minnesota and the Red River of the North are close to normal for this time of year.
 There are above to much above normal stream flows in the north central.
 The current drought is having an impact on smaller streams around the Twin Cities, with some much below normal stream flows on streams such as Elm Creek near Champlain, and Vermilion River in Dakota County.

 [see: USGS Stream Flow Conditions]